Materials list for Intermediate Watercolour Class

 • A soft eraser

-• A cutting mat, ruler and craft knife are useful
+• A cutting mat, ruler and craft knife

 • White acrylic or gouache paint